[HISTORY: Adopted by the Common Council of the City of Kingston as indicated in article histories. Amendments noted where applicable.]

 The registration shall be valid for the bicycle registered for two years from the date of its original issuance.

 When an owner sells or transfers ownership of any bicycle he shall report such sale or transfer by returning to the Police Department the registration card issued to such person, together with the name and address of the person to whom said bicycle was sold or transferred; and such report shall be made within seven days of the date of such sale or transfer.
 The purchaser or transferee of such bicycle shall apply for a transfer of registration thereof within seven days of said sale or transfer.

 Registration fees.
-The fee to be paid for registration of each bicycle shall be $0.25.
+The fee to be paid for registration of each bicycle shall be as set forth in the fee schedule to be established by resolution of the Common Council of this City.
 The fee shall be paid in advance at the time of the issuance of the registration and identification tag.

 Replacement of registration card and/or identification tags.
 In the event that the original bicycle registration card or identification tag is mutilated, damaged, lost or stolen, a replacement tag must be obtained from the Police Department.
-Said replacement tag shall be issued upon the payment of a fee of $1 and which registration shall expire on the expiration date set forth in the original registration.
+Said replacement tag shall be issued upon the payment of a fee as set forth in the fee schedule to be established by resolution of the Common Council of this City. and which registration shall expire on the expiration date set forth in the original registration.

 It shall be unlawful for any person to remove, destroy, mutilate or alter any registration card or identification tag.
 Nothing in this section shall prevent the Police Department of the City of Kingston from affixing to the bicycle a number for identification when none can be found or when the existing serial number is illegible.
 The identification number to be so affixed shall be the social security number of either the owner, a parent of the owner or a person standing in the position of locus parenti or legal guardian of a minor.